Kyoto Red

 - Maturity: Approx. 70-90 days

 Cultivation: Prepare fertile, deeply dug, well-drained soil.
-Sow seeds in summer to fall.
+Sow seeds in early fall in a sunny location.
 Keep soil moist.
 Fertilize as needed.
 Thin by cutting tops to avoid disturbing remaining roots.
+Mulch to keep soil cool, conserve moisture.

 Germination Temperature |